reverteiros/floral_traits/README.md

 1. *traits.R* combines and cleans data for all analyses
 2. *plots.R*  generates MS fig 1 showing entire dataset in terms of tongue length and corolla depth.
 3. *null model trait matching.R* generates a null model that permutes individual bees within site-round and computes trait matching
-4. *trait matching test filtered site round.R* uses null model to generate all of Sara's plots. #### need to spend more time with this now!
+4. *threshold test filtered site round but global result.R* takes null model values and generates figures for proportion of forbidden links
 5. *fourth_corner.R* fits various GLM(M)s to test whether tongue-depth^2 and is.forbidden predict interaction occurence and frequency. #### currently no outputs from this file!
+6. *trait matching test filtered site round.R* uses null model to generate all of Sara's plots. #### need to spend more time with this now!

 ### Data Files Produced